satnet-project/generic-client/README.md

     `python client_amp.py -g -u username -p userpassword -t slot -c udp -i ip -u ipport`

+#### Installation

+Steps to install the generic client for the SATNet network:

+1. To install the dependencies run, from the Scripts folder:

+`./setup.sh`

+You will need root privileges.

 #### Other resources

 A basic client-server implementation of the AMP protocol for Java and